Mtillmann/mtillmann.github.io/posts/color-helper-a-chrome-extension-for-colorblind-people.md

 ![Color Helper](/resources/color-helper.png)

 A project that I've been putting off for a long time is finally done.
-I've created a Chrome extension that helps people with color vision deficiency to identify colors and color shades on websites.
+I've created a Browser extension that helps people with color vision deficiency to identify colors and color shades on websites.

 It's simply called _Color Helper_ and it is available on the [chrome web store](https://chromewebstore.google.com/detail/color-helper/lppofdjcegodcddmccmnicgfmblkdpbj) for Chrome, Edge, Brave, Opera, Vivaldi and other chromium-based browsers and on [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/color-helper/) for Firefox and its derivates.